owlbarn/tutorial/book/regression/README.md

 We can now choose randomly these parameters and see how the result works, and some of these guesses are just bad intuitively, as shown in [@fig:regression:reg_options].
 Our target is to choose suitable parameters so that the line is *close* to data we observed.

-TODO: Figures with data, and also some random lines.
-Maybe three figures, and two of them are bad fit.

 ![Find possible regression line for given data](images/regression/reg_options.png "reg_options"){width=100% #fig:regression:reg_options}

 How do we define the line being "close" to the observed data then?